-In this section we briefly present a conceptual framework to evaluate pension design.
-This framework guides our empirical analysis and motivates our focus on specific consumption moments in the data.
-Pension benefits are an often complex function of individuals' employment history, including their retirement age and past contributions.
-The value of pension benefits conditional on specific features depends on the social marginal utility of these benefits to its beneficiaries.
-To evaluate a pension reform, we show that it suffices to compare the relevant social marginal utilities to the fiscal externality due to the behavioral responses triggered by the reform.
-In Appendix G we discuss further details regarding the setup and provide the full derivation of all equations and approximations.
+This section presents a general framework to evaluate the design of pension policies.
+The framework guides our empirical analysis and motivates our focus on specific consumption moments in the data.
+Pension benefits are often a complex function of individuals' employment history, including their retirement age and past contributions.
+The value of pension benefits conditional on having specific features depends on the social marginal utility of these benefits for individuals with the specified features.
+To evaluate a pension reform, we first show that it suffices to compare the relevant social marginal utilities to the fiscal externality due to the behavioral responses triggered by the reform.
+We then show that differences in social marginal utilities across beneficiaries can be related to differences in their consumption.